Leadership in the Age of AI

 What should our board be asking about AI?

-Three things: where is AI already used and what is its risk profile (only 37% of boards have audited this); do we have the literacy to oversee it or are we governing by restriction (only 13% have an AI-expert director); and is our governance continuous rather than a one-off policy (NACD's 2025 call to action).
+Three things: where is AI already used and what is its risk profile (only 37% of boards have audited this); do we have the literacy to oversee it or are we governing by restriction (only 13% have an AI-expert director); and is our governance continuous rather than a one-off policy (the NACD's 2025 call to action).

 How common is it for boards to have AI expertise?

-Rare in Australia — just 13% of boards have appointed an AI-expert director and only 21% require director AI training (Diligent Institute and Governance Institute of Australia, 2025), well behind Asian peers at 28%.
+Rare in Australia: just 13% of boards have appointed an AI-expert director and only 21% require director AI training (Diligent Institute and Governance Institute of Australia, 2025), well behind Asian peers at 28%.

 Should we restrict employee AI use?

-Blanket restriction tends to backfire — it drives AI use underground and forfeits the upside.
+Blanket restriction tends to backfire: it drives AI use underground and forfeits the upside.
 Australian boards restrict at more than twice the rate of Asian boards (61% vs 30%) while building far less capability.
 Building literacy and clear guardrails governs better than banning.

 Thomas Green